fbk-most/fbk-most.github.io/_people/guadalupe-escalante.md

 Guadalupe Escalante is a Geospatial Engineer from the National University of Córdoba, Argentina.

-She completed an internship at the
-[MoST research unit](/), where she explored the contribution of remote sensing to digital twins projects.
+From March to July 2025, she did an internship at the [MoST research unit](/), where she explored the contribution of remote sensing to digital twins projects.

 Guadalupe is pursuing a Master's degree in Spatial Information